qwerty31-15/BadUSB-ReverseShell/README.md

 Replace CHANGE_ME in the Arduino script with your Apache2 server's IP address.

 3️⃣ Flash the Arduino
-Open arduino_badusb_script.ino in Arduino IDE.
+Open BadArduino.ino in Arduino IDE.
 Select the correct Board and Port.
 Upload the script.